polkadot-tooling-collective/constitution/README.md

 ## Mission List

 The *Mission List* contains all projects and services that are maintained by PoToC.

+It is divided into two sections, solely to keep the requirements of each section clearly defined; *dApp* and *General*.
+It can be updated through an on-chain 2/3-majority rank-weighted vote across all Members.

 Some obvious cornerstones that must be upheld by all projects are: